 An individual may, subject to exceptions, be deemed to be a resident of the United States if that individual is present in the United States for at least 31 days in the calendar year and for an aggregate of at least 183 days during a three year period ending in the current calendar year (counting for such purposes all of the days present in the United States in the current year, one-third of the days present in the immediately preceding year, and one-sixth of the days present in the second preceding year).
 The term "non-U.S. holder" means a beneficial owner of a Note that is not a "U.S. holder."

-Tax Treatment of U.S. Holders
+U.S. Federal Income Tax Treatment for U.S. Holders

 Accruals of Original Issue Discount on the Notes